-To stress the parallel and common points, values and practices between the religions as well as the elements of love and reconciliation asserted by all faiths.
+- To stress the parallel and common values and practices in various religions as well as the elements of love and reconciliation emphasized by all faiths;

-It is a fundamental view of the Brahma Kumaris that, just as there are different genealogical branches of a human being's biological family tree, all religions are branches of one and the same human family tree.
-However whenever a branch has behaved or expected others to behave as if it were the tree itself, it has lost its value to humanity as a whole-irrespective of how inspiring its teachings, sacred its scriptures or intentionally purifying its practices.
+It is a fundamental view of the Brahma Kumaris that just as there are different branches in a person’s family tree, all religions are branches of the human family tree.
+However, whenever a branch has behaved or expected others to behave as if it were the tree itself, it has lost its value to humanity as a whole — irrespective of how inspiring its teachings or purifying its practices are.

-When the principles and practices of each tradition are enlightened by spiritual wisdom and its dogmas are empowered by the spirit of brotherhood and co-operation, then religions will become inter-religious instead of irreligious and will complement each other by working together for the service and upliftment of humanity.
+When the principles and practices of all faith traditions are enlightened by spiritual wisdom and their dogmas infused with a spirit of brotherhood and cooperation, all religions will co-exist in harmony and complement each other in serving humanity.